Music of Canada: 1900–1929

 In 1925, the Canadian Performing Rights Society was formed to administer public performance and royalties for composers and lyricists.
 It became known as the Composers, Authors and Publishers Association of Canada (CAPAC).
 Toronto-born Murray Adaskin (1906–2002) was a violinist, composer, conductor and teacher at the University of Saskatchewan.
 From 1923 to 1936 he was an orchestral and chamber musician with the Toronto Symphony Orchestra, he was later named head of music at the University of Saskatchewan.
 He was a composer-in-residence at the University of Saskatchewan, the first appointment of this type in Canada.

 The RCA Victor factory located in Montreal, Quebec housed Canada's first recording studio featuring polycylindrical walls which allowed the sounds to reflect in all directions.
 Studio Victor had artists from across Canada come in and record in both English and French, as well as had many different genres be recorded within their walls such as jazz, chamber music, choirs, classical music, folk and country.
-The factory is now home to many businesses one being the Musée des ondes Emile Berliner, a musum focused on the work of Berliner, mostly gramophones, flat disks, and later radios when his company merged with RCA, as well as the nature and science of sound waves.
+The factory is now home to many businesses one being the Musée des ondes Emile Berliner, a museum focused on the work of Berliner, mostly gramophones, flat disks, and later radios when his company merged with RCA, as well as the nature and science of sound waves.